Maumagnaguagno/HyperTensioN/README.md

   - Faster state duplication

 ## ToDo's
-- Order predicates and test applicability by level (generate)
 - Unordered subtasks
 - Anytime mode
 - Debugger (why is the planner not returning the expected plan?)